cpauloh/semmd/skos/README.md

 Generally there hasn't been any attempt to harmonize or relate the terms and definitions at this time.

-However, in one case regarding a source for Nondestructive Inspection information, the glossary contained a term, an association to a test method.
+However, in one case regarding a source for Nondestructive Inspection (NDI) information, the glossary contained a term along with an association to a NDI test method.
 This was captured in the model through the use of skos:related to link the term and NDI test method.

 ## Model Basics
 The vocabulary includes the definition of a handful of classes: